 Building brand loyalty and earning affordable impressions is a tough business.
 While there are countless short-term ways to create an impact and drive sales, one of the primary goals of marketing is to create long-term brand evangelists, instead of using marketing spend solely for conversions.
-As an example, imagine the difference between spending on AdWords and achieving first-page results in Google – while there’s plenty of value in AdWords, having a long-term and cost-effective way to continue reaching new audiences via great SEO is no doubt superior.
+As an example, imagine the difference between spending on AdWords and achieving first-page results in Google – while there’s plenty of value in AdWords, having a long-term and cost-effective way to continue reaching new audiences via great

 In the same way, swag (promotional materials) can be used in an attempt to earn one new customer, or it can be used to create brand ambassadors who continually add value for your brand by generating buzz and help grow sales, all with minimal direct costs.